Unleash/unleash-client-symfony/README.md

 ### Twig tag

 You can use a custom `feature` tag.
-Anything in the body will get printed only if the feature is enabled.
+Anything in the body will get processed only if the feature is enabled.
 You also have access to implicit `variant` variable.

 ```twig